finnpedersenkazes/MSF-Template/Documents/TechnicalDesign.md

 *Det skal beskrives i detaljer, hvad der skal ske for hvert af de seks requests og for hvert af de mulige reponses*

+## Configuration and Setup
+*What behaviour has to be configurable?*

+*What options have to me move to a setup table?*